r7kamura/restaurant/README.md

 # Restaurant
 Restaurant serves your data via auto-defined RESTful API on your rails application.
-No longer models, controllers, views, routes, and schema are needed.
+No longer models, controllers, views, routes, and schemas are needed.

 ## Usage
 ```